 Obviously, kissing your own baby is one of life’s greatest joys, and children thrive with tons of physical affection from both of their parents, but, at the same time, I realized (with a forehead slap) that parents need that physical affection from each other, too (and obviously in a wildly different way:), and over the past year, it has been great to prioritize that, as well.
 I think our whole family is happier for it!

 What do you think?
 Aren’t Perel’s points fascinating?
-Do they ring true at all, or no?
-Are you affectionate within your marriage?
-How do you keep up the romance?
+Do they ring true at all?
+If you’re in a relationship, how do you keep up the romance?
 Has your sex life changed since becoming a parent?
 I would love to hear your thoughts!
 Feel free to comment anonymously, if you’d like! xo

 (Top photo by Charles Gullung)